top of page

 Life in the Land is a documentary film and podcast series that shares stories of those who interact with the complexities of Montana’s land, waters, and communities, looking at the success and value in collaborative & locally-led initiatives.
 Hear unique perspectives from community leaders, ranchers, conservationists, and more from within Montana’s rural and tribal communities.
 Witness how they are working together to promote resilient communities and landscapes for all life to thrive.

 Throughout Montana, human activity is directly intertwined within natural systems, creating a great opportunity for global inspiration for healthy coexistence.
 Across the state, there are varying value systems and methods of interacting with the land and waters.
 This series will show the positive effects of working in interconnected ways, just like the elements of a healthy ecosystem.
 It will prove the success of initiatives which are guided by local communities and the natural systems of the land.
+Hearing these perspectives can promote dialogue to encourage the much needed paradigm shifts, as well as provide nuance and humanization that is the antidote for current divides and prejudices.

 We hope these films and podcasts can be observed on a personal scale, as well as the films used to "kick-off" gatherings and or community conversations about how a holistic approach can be applied in your region, watershed, or community.
 The films and podcasts can also be used as part of educational curriculum or workshops.
 The content does not claim to have all of the answers, but it shares philosophies from people on the ground that we hope shed light on new perspectives and prompt dialogue in your own circles.